The Barometer Music Royalty Fund 1 Inc.

 Barometer Music Royalty Fund 1 Inc.: At-A-Glance

-- Barometer Musik Management aims to create a portfolio of songs for the fund by selectively looking for attractive opportunities to acquire promising music catalogs with investments generally ranging from US$1 million to US$20 million in equity per transaction.
+- Barometer Musik Management aims to create a portfolio of music publishing and sound recordings for the fund by selectively looking for attractive opportunities to acquire promising music recordings and catalogs with investments generally ranging from US$1 million to US$20 million in equity per transaction.

 - The fund will invest directly in mid-size, high-quality song catalogs.

 - The fund intends to pay a quarterly distribution to investors from the royalty streams.